MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-roles.md

 #### Steps

-On each web node, do the following:

-1. In R Server, open the `appsettings.json` configuration file in order to declare the roles and the groups that belong them.
+1. On each R Server web node, open the `appsettings.json` configuration file in order to declare the roles and the groups that belong them.

    + On Windows, this file is under `<MRS_home>\deployr\Microsoft.DeployR.Server.WebAPI\` where `<MRS_home>` is the path to the Microsoft R Server installation directory.
 To find this path, enter `normalizePath(R.home())` in your R console.